imbatcat/Generate-Yearly-Report/README.md

 This project ultilizes the REFramework, a popular template used for designing complex robots that adheres the rules and best practices.
 There are two robots in the project: Dispatcher and Performer.
 The **dispatcher** performs most of the data scraping work and uploads to the Orchestrator - a cloud server where robots can access the resources to - ,and the **performer** retrieves the data and performs the business logic of the work.

+If there is something to improve please notice me, I would appreciate it.